About Our Programs

 Suffering – Our responses to others’ suffering, being compassionate while cultivating resilience

-Errors – How and why we make errors, how to work more effectively with this challenging feature of professional life
+Errors – How and why we make errors, and how to work more effectively with

 Uncertainty in Medicine – Working with the inevitable dynamic of uncertainty in clinical practice and bringing awareness to the cognitive and emotional challenges that uncertainty entails

 Compassion for others – Cultivating compassion for all others regardless of our feelings of worth or merit, including self-compassion, recognizing burnout, and enhancing personal well-being

 Professionalism – Exploring how ethics and professionalism are functions of our mindful attention and awareness

 Grief and loss – Investigating clinician grief and loss as an inevitable byproduct of empathy and compassion, and how to use this understanding to maintain personal and professional well-being